PhantomDraft/phantomdraft.github.io/content/en/library/psycho-1960.md

 ---
 ## The Impending Plot

 The story of Psycho at its own heart is unexpected and, indeed, unsettling.
-After stealing $40,000 from her employer, Marion Crane, secretary intended to turn her life around, drives to a foreboding, deserted Bates Motel signified by an imposing Victorian house.
+After stealing $40,000 from her employer, Marion Crane, a secretary intending to turn her life around, drives to the foreboding, deserted Bates Motel, signified by an imposing Victorian house.
 Their dinner hints at the frailty of his psyche, but no one would suspect what lay ahead.

 The notorious shower scene, during which Marion meets her tragic end, almost immediately alters the direction of the storyline in the direction of Norman's shadowy world.
-The most spine-chilling climax \- the revelation of Norman's divided self and the horrific reality regarding his mother \- makes Psycho a psychological thriller, not an archetypal one.
+The most spine-chilling climax — the revelation of Norman's divided self and the horrific reality regarding his mother — makes Psycho a psychological thriller, not an archetypal one.

 ## Data